salemove/freddy/README.md

 This is especially devious when using `deliver_with_response` in a responder because `deliver_with_response` creates a new anonymous responder which will not receive the response if the parent responder uses a sleep call.

-To resolve this problem *freddy* uses 4 responder threads by default (configurable by `responder_thread_count`).
-Note that this means that ordered message processing is not guaranteed by default.
+To resolve this problem *freddy* creates separate threads for processing.
 Read more from <http://rubybunny.info/articles/concurrency.html>.

 ## Credits